 “Ears, tails, glamour…” Levi elaborated, keeping his voice low, even though there wasn’t anyone within earshot who would have heard their whispered conversation.

 “Ears?”
 Madeline’s eyes widened.
-She was very excited at the mere mention of the idea, but somehow managed to keep her voice quiet.
+She was very excited at the mere mention of the idea but somehow managed to keep her voice quiet.
 “Possibly your ears?”

 Not able to control her inner fangirl, she let out a muffled squeal.

-“Well aren’t you easy to please,” Levi chuckled seductively under his breath.
-“So all I have to do is sport some ears and you’re putty in my hands?”
+“Well, aren’t you easy to please,” Levi chuckled seductively under his breath.
+“So all I have to do is sport some ears, and you’re putty in my hands?”

-They walked a bit further until Levi stopped in front of an upscale clothing boutique, ushering Madeline inside to pick out a dress.
+They walked a bit further until Levi stopped in front of an upscale clothing boutique, ushering Madeline inside to pick out an ensemble.
 Keeping the idea of New Year’s Eve on her mind, she pictured in her head what the perfect classy, yet sexy, dress would be.
 It had to be black, and it had to be shimmery.
 Flipping through the clothing racks, she found a satin, strapless bubble dress which had layers of elegant ruffles from the waistline to the hem.
-It gave the illusion that the ruffled tiers were gathered up on the left hip by a sparkling diamond-like clip, and then cascaded down the length of the skirt.
+It gave the illusion that the ruffled tiers were gathered up on the left hip by a sparkling diamond-like clip and then cascaded down the length of the skirt.
 After the attendant at the shop zipped her up, she stood staring at herself in the mirror, a bright smile beaming on her face.
 The black dress pushed her breasts up just enough to be seductive without being tacky, and the length of the skirt ended mid-thigh, so it revealed enough leg without the worry of flashing anyone when she sat down.
-It was so flattering and comfortable that she wanted to jump up and down with joy, but for fear of looking like an idiot, she kept the elation to herself.
+It was so flattering and comfortable that she wanted to jump up and down with joy, but for fear of looking like an idiot, she kept her elation to herself.

 “Excellent,” he said approvingly.
 “That will be perfect.”

 Within an hour, the grocers showed up, and Levi let Madeline direct them on where to put everything that was non-perishable.
 It was her kitchen now.
 She’d be cooking meals for Levi and herself, so organizing it was up to her.
 It was a bit daunting, having all those fresh ingredients to work with.
 He was extremely picky, so she had to order a lot of pantry staples like flour, baking soda, brown sugar, and other things if she was going to make everything from scratch.
 Luckily she had a container of well-worn recipe cards from grandma packed away in one of the boxes in the loft.
 That would be enough to get her started.
-As a matter of fact, she decided on kicking tonight off with a simple shepherd's pie, something grandma used to make often on their tight budget.
+As a matter of fact, she decided on kicking tonight off with a classic shepherd's pie, something grandma used to make often on their tight budget.

 After the kitchen was organized and everything put away, Levi instructed her to go get changed into something she’d be able to work out in, and then meet him in the loft.